 What phone should you get as a first phone in 2019?

 With all the choice in the world available, it can be a bit of a minefield.
 So, narrowing down the choice is a good place to start by answering these questions.

-- How much are you willing to spend on a phone that has a high chance of being lost or broken by your progeny?
+- How much are you willing to spend on a phone that has a high chance of being lost or broken by your child?

-- Do you want to have tight controls over how they use the device or to restrict by buying a basic handset?
+- Do you want to have tight controls over how they use the device, or to restrict them by buying a basic handset?

 - Do you want them to have a rugged device that can endure being thrown about in a backpack or a stylish device that will earn them popularity points?

 We have answered these in the easiest way possible with the following first phone suitability matrix:

 It completely depends on what you can afford, but we have focused this guide on phones that are around £100, which will be completely serviceable for the needs of a child.

 We have included basic phones that cost less than £50.
 Basic phones are great if you want a long standby time and to limit the distraction of social media or mobile games.
 These are perfect for the journey to and from school, won’t attract thieves and you’re not left too out of pocket if the device does happen to get lost or stolen.